shenblin/NOCH/datasets/README.md

 # Data download guide

-The data for training and testing NODH in the paper can be downloaded from: https://doi.org/10.5281/zenodo.10020760
+The data for training and testing NODH, as well as the pre-training weights in the paper can be downloaded from: https://doi.org/10.5281/zenodo.10020760

 The MP data were captured by our multiphoton microscope with two aligned scanners: galvo-resonant scanning for high-speed acquisition and dual-galvo scanning for high-quality imaging.
 The H&E data were captured by a wide-field microscope.